KianaKun/Project_CCIT/readme.md

 =========
 on vscode terminal, using command

-npm install ejs express nodemon
+npm install ejs express nodemon mysql

 How To Run NodeJs
 =========